delta-flame/deltamesh-core/README.md

 ## About

-A Python library designed to support best practices in data engineering when working with the Delta Mesh architecture.
+A Python library designed to support best practices in data engineering when working with the Delta Mesh architecture (Notebooks).
 Initially developed for use in **Microsoft Fabric**.

 ## Features

 - Simplifies updates to Delta Lake tables with built-in checks and default columns.
 - Provides a foundation for scalable and maintainable data pipelines.
-- Supports a growing range of use cases, including PySpark integration.
+- Supports a growing range of use cases.

 ## Status